|MiFID II/MiFIR application to the carbon market|

 Oversight in the primary market will continue to be covered by the Auctioning Regulation, other than issues related to market abuse, where the Market Abuse Regulation (MAR) will be directly applicable.

-MiFID II legislative path - key dates and documents
+MiFID II structure and legislative path - key dates and documents

 20 October 2011 - the European Commission adopted two legislative proposals, a directive and a regulation, for the review of MiFID I.

 14 January 2014 - the European Parliament and the Council reached political agreement on a compromise text (see the Council communication of 19 February 2014 as well as the final compromise texts of MiFID II and MiFIR: Markets in financial instruments: Council confirms agreement with EP).

 The final legislative texts of MiFID II and MiFIR were approved by the European Parliament on 15 April 2014 and by the European Council on 13 May 2014.

 The two texts were published on the Official Journal on 12 June 2014 and entered into force on the twentieth day following this publication – i.e. 2 July 2014:

 - MiFID II: Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (OJ L 173, 12.06.2014, p.
 349),

 - MiFIR: Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012 (OJ L 173, 12.06.2014, p.
 84).

 MiFIR is a regulation, hence it will automatically become part of EU Member States' domestic laws on the date on which it applies.